DAVE COUSINS: TWO WEEKS LAST SUMMER, EXTENDED EDITION, 2019

-Esoteric Recordings are pleased to announce the release of a newly re-mastered edition of the classic 1972 solo album by Strawbs founder Dave Cousins, Two Weeks Last Summer.
+A newly re-mastered and expanded edition of the classic 1972 solo album by Strawbs founder Dave Cousins, Two Weeks Last Summer.

 Recorded at The Manor studio, Oxfordshire in June 1972, the album followed on the heels of the highly successful Strawbs album Grave New World.
 With many songs still to record, Dave Cousins chose to record a solo album utilising different musicians.